-In early spring, there's nothing quite like getting one's hands dirty, planting flowers, fruits, and vegetables to mark the beginning of the season.
+In early spring, there's nothing quite like getting one's hands dirty and planting flowers, fruits, and vegetables to mark the beginning of the season (especially if you can dig up some savings on your groceries in the process).
 Even if you're a gardening newbie, your foray into the fields (or onto your fire escape, if you're a city dweller), can be a breeze provided you equip yourself with 10 essential gardening tools.

 Before you get down and dirty, you'll want a trusty pair of gardening gloves to protect your hands.
 Leather gloves are certainly durable, but tend to stiffen and contract when they get wet and then dry out.
 Gloves made of new composites and man-made leather last longer and offer better protection.
-Check out the G&F Florist Plus Gardening Gloves Set (from $13.79 with free shipping, a low by $1).
-You actually get two pairs with this order: a water-, oil-, and slip- resistant pair with high abrasion protection in breathable spandex and synthetic leather, and a second pair of mud gloves.
+Check out the Speedfit Multi-Task Utility Work Gloves ($5.99 with free shipping, a low by $2).

 With the exception of the rock, the trowel is one of the most primitive tools and useful for planting, weeding, and generally moving dirt around while on your hands and knees.
 And unlike the rock, the scoop is sometimes marked with a scale to aid in planting seeds at a specific depth.
 A narrow trowel is good for planting bulbs; a wider model is suitable for digging holes for plants.
 When picking out a trowel, look for good steel and a comfortable handle, as this tool will probably be with you for a lifetime.
-The Shanghai Worth Garden Products Green Thumb Carbon Steel Trowel ($7.15 with free shipping, a low by $2) has a durable carbon-steel blade and a resin ergonomic grip.
+The Fiskars Duraframe Trowel ($8.08 with free shipping, a low by $1) has molded-in steel blade and DuraFrame handle.

 Hand or Whisk Rake

 If you'd rather not spend time tending to your garden on all fours, the bow rake is an important tool.
 Gardeners use it to move soil, spread mulch, and pull out weeds.
 Look for a model with a sturdy steel head and 12 to 14 tines to do maximum work with minimum effort.
 Also make sure the handle is long enough to extend your reach comfortably.
-The True Temper American 14-Tine Bow Rake ($11.99 with $4.95 s&h, a low by $1) features a welded head with a 54" ash handle.
+The Union Tools Poly Steel Leaf Rake ($4.00 with free in-store pickup, a low by $12) features a steel tines and a lightweight poly head.

 When it comes to digging a hole, nothing beats a round-point shovel.
 Look for one made of forged steel for better strength; stainless steel is pretty, but not necessary if you simply keep your shovel dry between uses.
 A longer handle gives you more leverage, and the common wood handle should last a lifetime if you treat it with linseed oil occasionally.
 Fiberglass handles are lighter option if you're willing to spend a little more.
-The Fiskars Long Handle Digging Shovel ($29.97 with free shipping, a low by $1) has an all-steel construction, pre-sharpened blade, and the teardrop-shaped shaft provides ergonomic comfort and control during use.
+The Union Tools D-Handle Digging Shovel ($6.47 with store pickup, a low by $14) has heavy-duty blade and ash wood handle.

 A flat-end spade is the right tool for planting larger objects.
 It allows for digging deep, narrow holes.
 Wider models move more soil, but result in heavier loads; if you don't want to do much heavy lifting, consider a narrow-bladed spade.
 Make sure the spade handle is comfortable in your gloved hand, and invest in one with a non-stick coating, which minimizes dirt clinging to the blade.
-The Truper Tru Tough 30" Garden Spade ($17.15 with $4.95 s&h, a low by $4) has a heavy-gauge steel blade and a lacquered handle with d-grip for balance and control.
+The Truper Tru Tough 30" Garden Spade ($30.00 with free shipping through Amazon Prime) has a heavy-gauge steel blade and a lacquered handle with d-grip for balance and control.

 Scuffle or Stirrup Hoe